jenkinsci/add-changes-to-build-changelog-plugin/README.md

 ## About

-A plugin to add a custom changelog to a jenkins build via file or string.
+This plugin was aimed at adding changes to a Jenkins build that didn't come from SCM information.
+Maybe the changes were calculated outside of Jenkins, but someone wanted to show those changes in the Jenkins UI.

 ## Target Audience